 Recognition and Prospects

-The Hong Kong Institution of Engineers (HKIE) has granted interim recognition to the BSE Higher Diploma programme.
+The Hong Kong Institution of Engineers (HKIE) has granted full recognition to the BSE Higher Diploma programme.
 The Higher Diploma is an acceptable academic qualification for Associate Membership of the HKIE.
 Academic programmes accredited by the HKIE for the Building Services Discipline are recognised by the UK's Chartered Institution of Building Services Engineers (CIBSE) under reciprocal recognition.

 Graduates can work as assistant engineers or engineering technicians under the supervision of registered professional engineers in consulting or contracting firms, or in government departments.
 They may also work as engineering technicians with developers or maintenance contractors in the maintenance and operation of building services systems.
 Working as sales engineers for building services equipment and systems suppliers is also an option.